techmoondev/suno-api/README.md

 BROWSER_GHOST_CURSOR=false
 BROWSER_LOCALE=en
 BROWSER_HEADLESS=true
+SUNO_API_KEY=your-secret-api-key
 ```

 ### 5. Run suno-api

-- If you’ve deployed to Vercel:
+- If you've deployed to Vercel:
   - Please click on Deploy in the Vercel dashboard and wait for the deployment to be successful.
   - Visit the `https://<vercel-assigned-domain>/api/get_limit` API for testing.
 - If running locally: